-- Services that are covered for you What you must pay when you get these services responsible for amounts beyond the benefit limit.
+Services that are covered for you What you must pay when you get these services responsible for amounts beyond the benefit limit.
 If cost sharing applies, any amounts you pay for these services do not count towards your maximum out-of-pocket amount.
 Depression screening There is no coinsurance, copayment, or deductible for an We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals. annual depression screening visit.
-Diabetes screening There is no coinsurance, copayment, or deductible for the We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
-Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
-Medicare covered diabetes screening tests.
+Diabetes screening There is no coinsurance, copayment, or deductible for the We cover this screening (includes fasting glucose tests) If you have any of the following risk factors: high lood pressure (hypertension), history of abnormal holesterol and triglyceride levels (dyslipidemia), besity, or a history of high blood sugar (glucose).
+Tests may also be covered if you meet other equirements, like being overweight and having a samily history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
 Diabetes self-management training, diabetic services and supplies You pay a \$0 copay for Medicare-covered diabetic supplies.
 For all people who have diabetes (insulin and non-insulin users).
 Covered services include: Diabetic supplies are limited to Accu-Chek and OneTouch.
-Other brands are not covered unless Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, langet devices and langets, and shapes control. medically necessary and preauthorized. lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-For people with diabetes who have severe You pay a 20% coinsurance for Medicare-covered therapeutic shoes or inserts for people with
+Other brands are not covered unless medically necessary and pre- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips authorized. and monitors.
+For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including shoes or inserts for people with